Home Appliance Maintenance Tips for Longer Lifespan

 Ever had a dryer die on Saturday morning when the kids need football kits?
 That’s when a $5 fuse saves a $200 service call.

-• Washer: Braided hoses, spare O-ring, clamps.
+• Washer: Braided hoses, spare O-ring, and clamps.

 • Dishwasher: Rinse aid, spare filter, hose clips.